muziejus/javascripting-english-major/15-go-live.md

 <section id="going-live">
 ## Going live

-Since I’ve started working on the “Could Be” project, and you’ve been working on your own project, I hope that you have been saving and committing along the way to your GitHub repository.
+Since I’ve started working on the “Could Be” Project, and you’ve been working on your own project, I hope that you have been saving and committing along the way to your GitHub repository.
 I also hope you’ve been pushing your commits up to GitHub.
 If the latest and greatest is pushed to GitHub, then going live is